 Thin insulation with a high R-value

 Unlike other materials, vacuum insulation doesn’t have a static measurement of thermal resistance.
 Engineers design vacuum insulation in many different shapes and sizes; the geometric design influences the performance, which means the resistance varies.
-There is no “one size fits all” R-value for vacuum insulation.
+There is no “one size fits all” R-value or K-value for vacuum insulation.

 For example, the two vacuum insulated tubes above have identical measurements for inner diameter, outer diameter, and overall wall thickness, but the one on the left is longer.
 With all other factors being equal, the tube with greater length will deliver higher performance.